art-emini/DuckEngine/README.md

 2. lib - Javascript files, compiled from src
 3. dist - Javascript & type declaration files, bundled with webpack from lib
 4. global - Global Assets

-### How to contribute

-1. Reading and agree to the [Contributing](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) documents.
-2. Fork the repository and create a new branch following the [branch guidelines](branch_guidelines.md).
-3. Clone the fork to your device.
-4. CD (change directories) into the cloned directory.
-5. Run `yarn upgrade`.
-6. Run `yarn run build` or `ctrl + shift + b` for vscode users.
-7. Make your changes.
-8. Test your changes on codesandbox by forking this [codesandbox](https://codesandbox.io/s/duckengine-test-7gfbt?file=/src/scene.js) and updating the duckengine.js file.
-(Or any other way you would like to test it.)
-9. Create a pull request.
-10. Wait for it to be reviewed and revised and possibly merged.

-### Dev Scripts

-1. `yarn run test` - Opens the [codesandbox test](https://codesandbox.io/s/duckengine-test-7gfbt?file=/src/scene.js).
-2. `yarn run build` - Compiles typescript, bundles files, creates minified version, builds docs, and copies package.json to dist.
-3. `yarn run build:docs` - Uses TypeDoc to build docs.
-4. `yarn run webpack` - Bundles files in lib directory.
-5. `yarn run minify` - Uses uglifyjs to minify bundled file.
-6. `yarn run format` - Uses Prettier to format files.
-7. `yarn run format:watch` - Watches for changes and formats once changes are saved.
-8. `yarn run lint` - Uses ESLint to lint all files in the src directory.
-9. `yarn run lint:watch` - Watches for changes and fixes all fixable issues found by ESLint.
-10. `yarn run lint:fix` - Uses ESLint to fix all fixable issues found by ESLint.
-11. `yarn run tree` - Prints out all files and directories used in [readme](#file-structure).
-12. `yarn run serve` - Serves the docs on :8080.

-### Branches

-1. main - main branch
-2. staging - stage changes to this branch

 ## Versions